 Leah Cooper, Co-Artistic Director* (she/her), has been directing, producing, and managing in theater for over 30 years.
-Locally, she has directed for Rough Magic, Park Square Theatre, History Theatre, Commonweal Theatre, Gremlin Theater, 20% Theatre, Theatre in the Round, Shakespearean Youth Theatre, The Playwrights Center, and for the Breaking Ice (diversity and inclusion) program at Pillsbury House & Theatre.
-She was the first Executive Director of the MN Theater Alliance serving over 450 theaters across the state, co-founding partner at MinnesotaPlaylist.com, and Executive Director at the MN Fringe Festival.
+Locally, she has directed for Rough Magic, Park Square Theatre, History Theatre, Commonweal Theatre, Gremlin Theater, 20% Theatre, Theatre in the Round, Shakespearean Youth Theatre, The Playwrights Center, and for the Breaking Ice (equity, diversity and inclusion) program at Pillsbury House & Theatre.
+She was the first Executive Director of the MN Theater Alliance from 2010-2016, serving over 450 theaters across the state; co-founding partner from 2007-2017 at MinnesotaPlaylist.com, and Executive Director at the MN Fringe Festival from 2001-2006.
 Leah is also a facilitator and consultant in community engagement and organizational development, and she serves on the board of directors for the Department of Public Transformation.
 Prior to working full time in the arts, she spent 10 years in the corporate sector as a software engineer and business consultant.
 She’s done a wide variety of things, but the unifying theme to her passion is inclusive creativity and creative inclusivity.

 Becky Dale (she/her), was the composer of original music for Wonderlust’s Lost & Found and The Capitol Play Project, and wrote and composed one of the Hopscotch Pandemic Pop-up Plays.
 She also worked with community members to co-compose original music for Wonderlust’s Look Again: The Normandale Play Project, and The Labyrinth and the Minotaur: The Incarceration Play Project .
 She participated as a community member in the Adoption Play Project and the Overachiever Web Series.
 Other community-engaged theater work she has done includes composing music for Cornerstone Theater Company’s touring production of California The Tempest, Cornerstone’s downtown LA production of Attraction, and founding, producing and composing for the West Side Theater Project, a community-engaged effort that staged three shows.
 Some of her other theater composing credits include Nautilus Music Theater’s Sister Stories, Ten Thousand Things Theater’s The Furies and Caucasian Chalk Circle.